Being a newbie and starting a new life, and moving to Hong Kong is at once exhilarating, daunting, and stressful.

 Getting yourself insured is an essential step as you set up your life in Hong Kong as a newbie.

-It can be quite a challenge with so many policies and so many things that need to be covered.
+It can be quite a challenge with so many policies and many things that need to be covered.

 You’ll start to collect insurance policies, such as: